Post-Op Hair Transplant Guide

 Avoid washing your hair for two days following surgery.
 It’s also advisable to apply a cold gel or ice compress on your forehead and around your eyes for 10 minutes before you go to sleep to reduce any swelling.

 For the first week after surgery, you should try to make sure that the recipient area of your head doesn’t come into contact with anything.
-This includes hats, which shouldn’t be worn until one month after your treatment.
+This includes soft hats, which should be avoided for at least 10 days after your treatment - hard hats, helmets and headsets should be avoided for one month.

 Using Foam Spray